How Are Adoptive Parents Screened?

 Screening Parents in Washington Adoptions

 Washington law has a requirement that everyone seeking to become adoptive parents must have a home study performed that determines their fitness as parents.
 Washington adoption lawyer Joyce Schwensen can help you understand the demands of the home study, and make sure your questions are answered and your own, personal hopes are addressed in the adoption process.
-Call the Law Offices of Joyce S. Schwensen today at (206) 367-1065 to set up a free consultation to discuss your adoption in the Seattle area.
+Call the Law Office of Joyce S. Schwensen today at (206) 367-1065 to set up a free consultation to discuss your adoption in the Seattle area.

 Joyce Schwensen assists birth mothers throughout Washington, including in Tacoma, Vancouver and Spokane.
 Her office is in Seattle.